 In 2371, Captain Kathryn Janeway of the Federation Starship Voyager went on a mission to the badlands to retrieve her tactical officer Tuvok who had infiltrated a Maquis Vessel, but had disappeared and not been heard from for some time.
 Little did she know that that fateful mission would land her and her starship in the delta quadrant, trying to find a way home.

 By the 4th Season, Janeways views are getting even more skewed.
 She decides to make a pact with the Borg in order to travel safely through their space.
-A Pact which would inevitably allow the Borg to destroy the race, species 8472, that it was at war with.
-First off how could Janeway trust the Borg to begin with?
-It seems her crew is less important then Ocampa were in the first episode now a days.
+A Pact which would inevitably allow the Borg to destroy the race, Species 8472, that it was at war with.
+First off how could Janeway trust the Borg, to begin with?
+It seems her crew is less important then Ocampa were in the first episode nowadays.
 But also she makes that huge decision without information to back it up.
-Instead of trying to open a dialog and follow the Prime Directive of non interference she puts Voyager right in the middle of the conflict, that’s another HUH?
+Instead of trying to open a dialogue and follow the Prime Directive of non-interference she puts Voyager right in the middle of the conflict, that’s another HUH?
 What gives her the right to do that?
 Especially considering that years later she wants Captain Ransoms head on a plate for committing genocide against an alien species.
 Pot calling the kettle black…

 Then comes Year of Hell!
-An exciting and thrilling adventure through a time line that doesn’t end up existing.
+An exciting and thrilling adventure through a timeline that doesn’t end up existing.
 But in it, we get to see more and more of Janeway’s flaws come out.
-First off she decides to violate Krenim space instead of backing off and going around or at least until they have a defense to the Krenim weapons.
-How many people died because of that decision, one again, against the prime directive.
+First off she decides to violate Krenim space instead of backing off and going around or at least until they have a defence to the Krenim weapons.
+How many people died because of that decision, once again, against the prime directive.
 Besides?
 Didn’t Kes already warn Janeway about the Krenim?
 Why didn’t she immediately back off when she heard the name?
 And as a side note, she was relieved by the doctor but refused that order, so much for Starfleet regulations right?